-Under the terms of the North American Free Trade Agreement (NAFTA - see “Trade Agreements” section later in this chapter for more information), products made in the United States that meet NAFTA rules of origin requirements face no tariffs.
+There are no tariffs for products made in the United States that meet NAFTA rules of origin requirements.
 However, there are a number of exceptions and caveats noted below that may affect overall pricing of U.S. exports.
-See: http://export.gov/FTA/nafta/index.asp for a thorough explanation of NAFTA certificates of origin as well as the “What’s My Tariff” tool.
+See: NAFTA Certificated of Origin and Tariff Tool website for a thorough explanation of NAFTA certificates of origin as well as the “What’s My Tariff” tool.
 The U.S.–Mexico–Canada Agreement (USMCA) will adjust rules of origin for some products, thus affecting their tariff treatment.
 For future developments and information on eventual agreements related to the NAFTA renegotiation, check the Fact Sheets and NAFTA pages at the Office of United States Trade Representative at www.ustr.gov.
 Few U.S. exports are subject to antidumping duties that limit access to the Mexican market.
 A list of these products may be found at the U.S. International Trade Administration’s page on Mexico Anti-Dumping and Countervailing Duty Measures.

 In addition, Mexico has a value-added tax (IVA) on most sales transactions, including sales of foreign products.
 The IVA rate is 16 percent for the entire Mexican territory.
 Basic products, such as food and drugs, and some services, are exempt from the IVA.
 A special tax on production and services (IEPS) is assessed on the importation of alcoholic beverages, cigarettes and cigars.
-In 2013, IEPS was expanded to include a tax on soda, high calorie food and junk food.
-This tax may vary from 25-160 percent depending on the product.
+In 2013, IEPS was expanded to include a tax on soda, high calorie food, and junk food.
+This tax may vary from 25 to 160 percent depending on the product.

 Mexico Tariff Rate Quotas Import Duties